 - Pack Up Your Gear

-A water bottle and a small backpack with a few essentials are trailside necessities – you can even keep it simple with a 2-in-1 pack with a hydration system (link to: Water Hydration Packs), like a Camelbak.
+A water bottle and a small backpack with a few essentials are trailside necessities – you can even keep it simple with a 2-in-1 pack with a hydration system, like a Camelbak.
 Pack some healthy snacks to nibble on to help keep energy levels up – you’re bound to find a great vista point for a picnic along the trail.
 Throw some extra layers in your bag too; Mother Nature loves to surprise us with unexpected winds or rain showers.
 Even though you checked the weather (right?!), a few key layers – especially those with UPF and/or water resistance – will set you up for success.
 You still have room for your sunscreen, sunglasses, a map or guidebook, navigation tools like a compass or GPS system, a small flashlight or headlamp, some first-aid supplies and any other region-specific necessities (bug spray, anyone?).
 Check out our Hiking Essentials Checklist for more info.